 Personal Item – Longchamp Le Pliage Tote Bag S in Black

 Carry-On Baggage: London Fog Sandridge 19″ Hardside Expandable Spinner Suitcase Luggage in Rose Gold

 For my personal item to be placed underneath the seat, I brought my Longchamp Le Pliage Tote Bag.
 I used to travel with my Kate Spade Sophie Kennedy Park Tote Bag but the Longchamp is a tad bit bigger and I can easily fold and store away when it’s not in use.

 Inside the bag houses the essentials that can easily be taken out during security check and for safe keeping such as electronics (phone, camera), clear bag with liquids, wallet (passport, money, airline tickets, etc).
-I also brought with me sanitizing wipes, sunglasses, a small pouch for all the chargers, and makeup and makeup brushes.
+I also brought with me two pens, travel-sized notebook, sanitizing wipes, sunglasses, separate pouches for chargers, non-liquid makeup and makeup brushes.

 What’s In My Travel Makeup Bag – Post Coming Soon

 How to DIY a Makeup Brush Roll using a canvas tote bag – Post Coming Soon